aurora-opensource/xviz/dev-docs/007-transforms-rfc.md

 The problems with this are:

-- It is largerly redundant with the pose type
+- It is largely redundant with the pose type
 - Only a specific value-type for variable would be valid, making it an overly special exception

 ### Special case for vehicle_relative "static" data